Who am I?

 The Story of the Separate Self

-Imagine how comfortable it was living in the warm coziness of mother’s body where every need is immediately satisfied.
-There is no need to even order take out.
-And imagine how overwhelming it was for each of us to eventually be rejected by our mother’s body and wrestled from blissful unity into the world as a separate being.
+Imagine how comfortable it was living in the warm coziness of mother’s body where every need was immediately satisfied.
+There is no need to even order takeout.
+And imagine how overwhelming it was for each of us to eventually be rejected by our mother’s body and wrestled from a blissful unity into the world as a separate being.
 As we take our first breath we’re confronted with the Buddha’s First Noble Truth that our life as a separate being is inherently stressful.

 "Your real nature is welcoming."
 Jean Klein

 We know no other way to imagine being in the world except as a singular body/mind complex that is constantly striving to define itself as distinctive and valuable.
-Because we are essentially fluid and open we may seek to solidify our existence as separate selves through a compulsive accumulation of material goods, power and achievements.
+Because we are essentially fluid and open we may seek to empower ourselves through the compulsive accumulation of material goods, power and achievements.

 We've been thoroughly trained to believe we exist solely as a separate self among others who all believe they are separate selves and nothing more.
 But is there another way?
 How can we recover from the burden of separateness?